CoIT-WGU/D084-Lab-Resources/Instructions/Labs/Deploy and Manage Virtual Machines.md

    $osDiskType = (Get-AzDisk -ResourceGroupName $resourceGroup.ResourceGroupName)[0].Sku.Name
    ```

-     > **Note**: This command sets the values of a variable designating the operating system disk type of the new Azure VM
+     > **Note**: This command sets the values of a variable designating the operating system disk type of the new Azure VM.
+If this command does not work at first, you may have to wait an additional 10-15 minutes for the previous processes to fully execute.

 1. In the Cloud Shell pane, run the following commands: